For the impatient

 After your program is finished continually frobbing its fixed-point numbers, you will need it eventually to report results in the output in a “human readable” way — which is to say, in conventional terms with decimal points.
 Picolisp provides two functions that help you accomplish this.

-The first is called format.
-In action:
+The first is called format

 : (scl 6)